OYounis/sc-mips/README.md

 A  simple single-cycle MIPS processor.

 ## Architecture
-This architecture doesnot differ much from the one found in DD&CA by David Harris and Sarah Harris
+This architecture does not differ much from the one found in DD&CA by David Harris and Sarah Harris
 ![System Architecture](/docs/sc-mips.svg "System Architecture")

 ## SystemVerilog